-Dillard laughed as hard as everyone else at Molly’s quick wit before he said: well at least I am good or something and not useless like some old worn out appliance.
-Molly looked at Dillard with the usual affectionate smile she has for him and said; “no dear, you are far from useless.
-I don’t know of anyone that is more diligent serving the Lord by serving others than you!”
+Dillard laughed as hard as everyone else at Molly’s quick wit before he said, “Well, at least I am good for something and not useless like some old worn-out appliance.”
+Molly looked at Dillard with the usual affectionate smile she has for him and said, “No dear, you are far from useless.
+I don’t know of anyone that is more diligent in serving the Lord by serving others, than you!”